-- Simple – it doesn’t take any fancy equipment or ingredients to make a simply delicious roasted veggie side dish.
-My simple method to cook green beans is streamlined and easy for anyone to do.
-It only requires one main tool: a large rimmed baking sheet.
+- It’s so simple.
+It doesn’t take any fancy equipment or ingredients to make this delicious roasted veggie side dish.
+My simple method for cooking green beans is streamlined and easy for anyone to follow.
+It only requires one kitchen tool: a large rimmed baking sheet.

-- Nutritious – green beans are a great choice for a high-fiber food.
-They’re also packed with important nutrients, including vitamin A, vitamin C, vitamin K and folate, as well as minerals potassium and magnesium.
-They’re naturally gluten free and lower in carbohydrates.
+- Green beans are packed with nutrition.
+Not only are green beans a great high-fiber food, but they’re also packed with important nutrients, including vitamin A, vitamin C, vitamin K and folate – as well as minerals potassium and magnesium.
+Plus, they’re naturally gluten-free and lower in carbohydrates.

-- Customize – Sea salt and pepper are all you really need in order to make really good weeknight roasted green beans.
-But it’s easy to bump up the flavor with simple garnishes, such as a squeeze of fresh lemon juice, lemon zest, some chopped bacon, toasted almonds, crispy shallots, or a dash of garlic powder, balsamic vinegar, red pepper flakes or Parmesan cheese
+- This side is easily customizable.
+Sea salt and pepper are all I really need to make these roasted green beans into a successful weeknight dinner side dish.
+That said, it’s easy to bump up the flavor with simple garnishes, such as a squeeze of fresh lemon juice, lemon zest, some chopped bacon, perfectly toasted almonds, crispy shallots, a dash of garlic powder, balsamic vinegar, red pepper flakes, or Parmesan cheese.
+The possibilities are endless!

-- Green beans – use fresh green beans or haricots verts from the grocery store.
-Or use pole beans or bush beans from your own garden, if you’re lucky to grow them
+- Green beans: I use fresh green beans or haricots verts from the grocery store.
+I have also been known to use pole beans or bush beans from my own garden, whenever I grow them.

-- Oil – the main oils I use for nearly all recipes I make are avocado oil or extra-virgin olive oil, and both of those are great choices for roasting green beans and other veggies.
-I prefer these two oils because of the fat profile, which is higher in monounsaturated fat and lower in saturated fat than other cooking oils
+- Oil: The main oils I use in nearly every recipe are avocado oil or extra-virgin olive oil.
+Both of those are great choices for roasting green beans or other veggies.
+I prefer these two options because of their fat profiles; they are higher in monounsaturated fat and lower in saturated fat than other cooking oils.

 Find the ingredient list with exact measurements in the recipe card below.

-For a few recipes that have green beans built right in, check out my Sheet Pan Honey Garlic Shrimp and this popular Roasted Chicken and Vegetables recipe.
+Pro Tip: For a few recipes that have roasted green beans built right in, check out my Sheet Pan Honey Garlic Shrimp and this popular Roasted Chicken and Vegetables recipe.

-Store leftover green beans in an airtight container in the fridge for up to 5 days.
-To reheat, reheat the beans in a large skillet on the stovetop with a few tablespoons of water until warmed through, 3-4 minutes.
-Green beans can also be reheated in a microwave.
+I store any leftover green beans I have in an airtight container in the fridge for up to 5 days.
+To reheat, I’ll place the beans in a large skillet on the stovetop with a few tablespoons of water until warmed through (which typically takes about 3-4 minutes).
+The green beans can also be reheated in a microwave, if needed.

 Frequently Asked Questions

-Yes, you could.
+Yes, it is possible to make roasted green beans the day before.
 However, it would take almost as long to reheat the beans as it would to just roast them fresh.
-I recommend serving the beans right after roasting.
-But, to save a few minutes, you could roast the beans, store them overnight, then reheat in a skillet on the stovetop until warmed.
+I recommend serving the beans right after roasting, but to save a few minutes, I could roast the beans, store them overnight, then reheat in a skillet on the stovetop until warmed.

-Rinse green beans under running water in the sink.
-Or, submerge them in a pot of water or sink full of water, swishing them around with your hands to remove any dirt.
+To wash fresh green beans, rinse them under running water in the sink.
+Another way I rinse them is by submerging the green beans in a pot or sink full of water and swishing them with my hands to remove any dirt.

-Most often green bean casserole is made with canned green beans.
-However, you could use your own roasted green beans as the base for green bean casserole instead.
+Most often, green bean casserole is made with canned green beans.
+However, it is possible to use roasted green beans as the base for green bean casserole instead.
 To do so, simply roast green beans on a sheet pan until tender, then use them in any green bean casserole recipe.

 Want to save this recipe?